Sunlis/ONI-nerf-electrolyzer/README.md

 The labor requirements and poor product efficiency make it unappealing to use in late game builds.

 Proposed:
-- 5 kg/s -> 6 kg/s petroleum
+* 5 kg/s -> 6 kg/s petroleum
-- 90 g/s -> 180 g/s natural gas
+* 90 g/s -> 180 g/s natural gas

-Alternatively: use the Asphalt Mod

-Alternatively: reduce petroleum boiling efficiency by introducing a residue such as bitumen or hydrogen gas

 ## Sludge Press

 Requires too much labor.

+Proposed:
-Fix: Crafting time reduced to 10s
+* Crafting time reduced to 10s

 Potentially impossible Fix: remove labor requirement with stats:
 * -3000g/s mud/pmud
 * +1200g/s dirt/pdirt
 * +1800g/s water/pwater

-## Medical Buildings &cross;
+## Medical Buildings ❌

 Germs and disease are kind of irrelevant.
 This is ok because the real engineering challenges are elsewhere.

 There are mods and difficulty settings to address disease, so I will leave these buildings untouched.

-## Art Pieces &check;
+## Art Pieces ✔️

 Morale bonus is too low.
 Plants are better.
 Little reason to skill up artists.

 Increase decor bonuses from 5/10/15 to 15/30/45

-## Decorative Plants &check;
+## Decorative Plants ✔️

 Bonus is too high, making it far too easy to get the great hall bonus.

 Lower decor for all decorative plants except tranquil toe and sporechid to +15

-Tranquil Toes have an interesting tradeoff because they require such a low temperature (which duplicants don't like very much)
+Tranquil Toes can stay at +25 because they require such a low temperature (which duplicants don't like very much)

-Sporechids are interesting because they are high-risk-high-reward
+Sporechids are interesting because they are high-risk-high-reward plants.

-## Recreational Buildings
+## Recreational Buildings ❔

 Morale bonuses and buffs will be reworked to better match their power/ingredient requirements.

+Needs further in-depth analysis

 ## Power Control Station

 Costs too much metal per microchip to be worth the bother.
 Except with lead.

+Proposed:
-Require 10kg sand + 500g refined metal, but disallow lead
+- Require 10kg sand + 500g refined metal
+    - Alternatively: increase production yield to 2 units?
+- Lead recipe removed

-Power rooms max size increased to 120 to make this building easier to take advantage of.
+- Power rooms max size increased to 120 to make this building easier to take advantage of.

 ## Farm Station